As a personal trainer with over ten years of experience, I’ve heard some of my clients complain about bloating after taking pre-workouts.

 5 Pre-Workout Compounds That May Cause Bloating

-Common gastrointestinal signs include bloating, nausea, acid reflux, and diarrhea.
+Some of the common gastrointestinal signs include bloating, nausea, acid reflux, and diarrhea.
+Let's examine the compounds in detail.

 However, if you choose pre-workouts with a moderate amount of creatine, you can easily avoid creatine bloating.